mrVanDalo/stepp0r/documentation.md

 > You have to start an OSC Server on the port you configured to hear the tones.

-The last key you've pressed is blinking and will be used to edit the **Stepper-Area**.
+The last key you've pressed is blinking and will be used to edit the **Pattern Edit Area**.

 On the top left and right you can change the octave, which is displayed as an yellow button in the second row.